 What are cross-price elasticities for oil?
 When oil price falls, what happens to demand for other goods?
 Supply of other goods?
+(Think - cars & trucks?
+Suburban real estate?)

 One important question that keeps coming up in environmental questions is: are social choices about safety substitutes or complements to private choices about safety?
 If I drink bottled water does that reduce my willingness to pay for municipal water improvements?
 If I move away from the shoreline, am I as worried about flooding?
-(Spoiler Alert, "it depends"!)
+(Spoiler Alert: "it depends"!)